-Microdosing is a new term that has been popularized in the past year relating to using very, very low doses of Ozempic.
-There is no specific definition of what a microdose is, however, in my practice, I have used low-dose Ozempic with my patients for years with very positive effects.
-If I had to put a number to it, I would say that doses less than 0.25 mg might fall under the microdosing strategy.
+Microdosing is a relatively new term that has gained popularity in the past year, referring to the use of extremely low doses of Ozempic.
+There is no specific definition of what a microdose is; however, in my practice, I have used low-dose Ozempic with my patients for years with very positive effects.
+If I had to put a number to it, I would say that doses less than 0.25 mg might fall under the category of microdosing.
 Now that this term is being more widely spread through podcasts and social media, I have more and more patients specifically asking if I understand and prescribe microdosing with Ozempic, which makes me very happy.

-I think this is a very positive trend, as people are beginning to see the other effects/benefits of Ozempic beyond appetite suppression, and are catching on to the idea that you don’t need to use aggressive doses to have positive responses.
+I think this is a very positive trend, as people are beginning to see the other effects and benefits of Ozempic beyond appetite suppression, and are catching on to the idea that you don’t need to use aggressive doses to achieve positive responses.
 Most of the negative patient stories I hear seem to be related to being prescribed unnecessarily high doses of Ozempic by doctors who don’t understand how peptides work.
-Or, I have patients asking me if they can increase their dose so that they can lose weight faster – not a good idea in my observations working with patients for the past 3 years with weight loss peptides like Ozempic.
-Low and slow is the best strategy when it comes to peptide-assisted weight loss!
+Alternatively, I have patients asking if they can increase their dose to lose weight faster – not a good idea, based on my observations working with patients over the past three years who have used weight loss peptides like Ozempic.
+Low and slow is the best approach for peptide-assisted weight loss.

 What Are The Benefits of Microdosing with Ozempic?

-I have seen several benefits to my patients using this low-dose or microdosing Ozempic strategy.
+I have observed several benefits for my patients who use this low-dose or microdosing Ozempic strategy.

 - Lower cost